Accenture/mercury/extensions/rest-automation-app/README.md

 ### Using websocket for simple notification to the browser

-You can remove the "recipient" and add the publish/subscibe features in the rest.yaml config file like this:
+If your application requires only publish/subscribe feature, you can remove the "recipient" service from the websocket config.
+Just add the publish/subscibe features in the rest.yaml config file like this:

 ```yaml
 websocket: